ilanasydney886-debug/sorority-finance-dashboard/README.md

 * **Dues Progress Tracker:** A visual collection rate bar to monitor chapter income status.
 * **Accountability Table:** A searchable breakdown of member payment status and PC year.
 * **Transaction Logging:** A sidebar interface to log new expenses directly into the database without touching code.

-## Impact
-* **Increased Transparency:** Empowered the executive board with 24/7 access to real-time budget-to-actuals.
-* **Risk Mitigation:** Replaced manual Excel entry with a relational database, reducing human error in financial reporting.
-* **Data-Driven Decisions:** Provided visual insights into which categories were consuming the most budget, allowing for more accurate future planning.

 ---